 Weight loss surgery has been shown to help patients lose weight for the long term, which helps to improve the patient’s quality of life, something overlooked by many doctors.
 Quality of life implies a number of things about a person’s standard of living (accommodation, physical ability, etc.)

 The two most popular weight loss procedures today are the Gastric Bypass procedure and Adjustable Gastric Banding.
 Gastric Bypass is the more invasive of the two – it involves the re-routing of the intestines and can cause nutritional deficiencies that last for the rest of the patient’s life.
 A Gastric Bypass operation is not reversible.

 Adjustable Gastric Banding, on the other hand, is completely reversible, and does not require the cutting or stapling of the stomach.
 It involves the surgical placement of a silicone band around the upper part of the stomach.
-The band creates a second stomach pouch, or stoma.
-This allows the patient to feel full faster, and slows down digestion so the patient isn’t hungry between meals.
+This allows the patient to feel less hungry throughout the day, and feel full faster when they eat a meal.

 Canadian doctors need to inform themselves about surgical weight loss procedures so they can better assist their obese patients.
 Only then will we be able to make progress in the fight against Canada’s obesity epidemic.